 Despite being deemed as incredibly ugly and obese in the show, Jay's attracted several other women who clearly are out of his league, including his #1 fan and Olivia.

 Uncanny Valley: invoked Invoked when a robotic Rosie Perez approached Roger Ebert and Jay about It Could Happen To You.
-When the Perez-bot shorts out from a Logic Bomb (Jay: "Ben Turpin is dead!"), she crashes through the wall and sucks on a live wire.
+When the Perez-bot shorts out from a Logic Bomb (Jay: "Ben Turpin is dead!"note Making it funnier, Turpin died in 1940, long before Rosie Perez was born), she crashes through the wall and sucks on a live wire.
 Then enters William Shatner.

 William Shatner:(like a robot) Great-party-wouldn't-you-say?
 Read-my-book-read-my-book-read-my-book...